Blog Details

 Why?

-By using tailored messaging, similar language and personalized examples in your value proposition, you are increasing resonance with your prospect.
+By using tailored messaging, similar language and personalised examples in your value proposition, you are increasing resonance with your prospect.
 They are less likely to dismiss your offering as irrelevant or unsuitable when they recognize that you have taken the time to understand their specific requirements and have crafted a solution with their needs in mind.

 What does this mean?